Paralegal Certification - Paralegal Advanced Competency Exam and Credentialing

 Please review the handbook and eligibility requirements carefully before submitting!
 Questions regarding eligibility should be directed to the Vice President & Director of Paralegal Certification at email@example.com.

 Please have all application materials ready before starting the two-step application process.
 After submitting payment you will be directed to an external website, Submittable, to send your documentation.

 Once the completed application and supporting documentation have been received by NFPA headquarters, the payment is processed, qualifications checked and the candidate information is entered in Prometric's system.
 After NFPA headquarters receives notice that the candidate information has been accepted by Prometric, an eligibility statement is sent to the candidate by e-mail informing them that they may schedule their appointment with a testing center near them.
 This series of events generally takes one to two weeks.

-Prometric testing site locator (in Step 1 choose "National Federation of Paralegal Association" from the drop-down list)
+Prometric testing site locator (Under "Select a Test Sponsor" choose "National Federation of Paralegal Association" from the drop-down list)

 Once the eligibility statement is sent, the candidate has 90 days to take the exam.
 Upon completion, the preliminary score will be shown immediately.
 It is important to note that, preliminary results notwithstanding, the RP designation is not awarded until the results of the entire scoring run have been reviewed.

 NFPA receives the scoring runs quarterly and, pursuant to the procedures established by the Certification Standards Committee, audits 7% of the exam applications prior to mailing the RP® certificates and credential maintenance instructions to the new Registered Paralegals.
 This stage of the process may take up to a month.
 NFPA maintains a list of active Registered Paralegals on the website.